-Conway Yacht Club - Conway Yacht Club Risk Assessment HAZARD Who might be harmed Severity (S) Low=1, Med=2, High=3 Likelihood (N) Level 1,2,3 Risk before control measures (SxN) Risk control measures Further measures to control the risk Risk level after control measures applied Covid 19 Infection Race entrants and race control 2 2 4 Races held in accordance with current government and RYA advice.
-All competitors reminded of Covid 19 restrictions and CYC mitigations to reduce infection.
-See CYC document, "Covid 19 guidance for sailors."
-2 Man overboard Risk of drowning or hypothermia Race Entrants 3 2 6 Competitors to practice MOB recovery annually.
+Conway Yacht Club - Conway Yacht Club Risk Assessment HAZARD Who might be harmed Severity (S) Low=1, Med=2, High=3 Likelihood (N) Level 1,2,3 Risk before control measures (SxN) Risk control measures Further measures to control the risk Risk level after control measures applied Man overboard Risk of drowning or hypothermia Race Entrants 3 2 6 Competitors to practice MOB recovery annually.
 Crew should wear lifejackets and use lifelines in adverse conditions.
 MOB recovery equipment on vessel. -Other competitors assist in recovery as appropriate - Coastguard to be advised by VHF.
 Lifeboat cover within 30 minutes 1 Injury of crew member Race Entrants 3 2 6 Skippers aware that it is their decision to race based on the conditions and capability of their crew.
 At least one member of the crew to have undertaken RYA approved First Aid course Boat to carry First Aid kit Coastguard to be advised by VHF.
 Lifeboat cover within 30 minutes 2 Collision or dismasting Race Entrants/ other vessels 2 2 4 Competitors familiar with International Rules of Racing Competitors familiar with the International Collision Regs Boats to be maintained and seaworthy In case of severe difficulties competitor to contact coastguard.
-Lifeboat cover within 30 minutes 2

-Deteriorating weather conditions Race Entrants 1 2 2 Yacht skipper is ultimately responsible for the decision to participate based on capability of yacht and crew.
+Lifeboat cover within 30 minutes 2 Deteriorating weather conditions Race Entrants 1 2 2 Yacht skipper is ultimately responsible for the decision to participate based on capability of yacht and crew.
 Race officer determines the risk to the class of prevailing and forecast conditions and whether to abandon race(s).
 In case of severe difficulties competitor to contact coastguard.
-Lifeboat cover within 30 minutes 1 Fire/Explosion Race Entrants 3 2 6 - Boat to be well maintained - Sufficient fire extinguishers on board - In case of severe difficulties competitor to contact coastguard.
+Lifeboat cover within 30 minutes 1

+Fire/Explosion Race Entrants 3 2 6 - Boat to be well maintained - Sufficient fire extinguishers on board - In case of severe difficulties competitor to contact coastguard.
 Lifeboat cover within 30 minutes 2 Sinking Race Entrants 3 2 6 - Boats to carry equipment to bail or pump out as per Sailing Instructions - In case of severe difficulties competitor to contact coastguard.
 Lifeboat cover within 30 minutes 2 Incident causes yacht to be abandoned Race Entrants 3 1 3 Yacht to use maritime distress procedure.
 Crew recovered by other competitors - In case of severe difficulties competitor to contact coastguard.
 Lifeboat cover within 30 minutes 2 Grounding or striking and underwater object Race Entrants 2 2 4 Sailing instructions allow a yacht to use engine to recover from grounding and be able to re join the race.
 Coastguard called if yacht/crew are likely to be in danger as a result of grounding 2 Risk & dangers prior to start of the race Race Entrants 1 2 12 A race briefing by the RO either at the marina or by VHF before the race to discuss the course & issues of safety and river traffic Race officer to use measures to avoid competitors starting in areas or at times of high river/channel traffic.
-Race will be cancelled or postponed if prevailing or forecast weather conditions deem it prudent 1

-Engine failure requiring assistance to enter the river and Race Entrants 1 2 2 Skipper to communicate with other competitors by VHF to affect a tow.
+Race will be cancelled or postponed if prevailing or forecast weather conditions deem it prudent 1 Engine failure requiring assistance to enter the river and or marina.
+Race Entrants 1 2 2 Skipper to communicate with other competitors by VHF to affect a tow.
 Coastguard called if self rescue is not possible.
-1 or marina.
+1